-King, who passed away at age 78 in 2005, broadcast Oakland A's games for 25 seasons, beginning with the "Billy Ball" teams of the early 1980's, continuing with the "Bash Brothers" era that saw the A's make three consecutive World Series appearances from 1988-90 and concluding with the Giambi and Big Three (Hudson, Mulder and Zito) years that reaped four consecutive playoff appearances from 2000-03.
-Over the years, King called so many great moments in baseball history, ranging from Rickey Henderson's record-setting single season and career stolen bases, to Kirk Gibson's improbable World Series home run off Dennis Eckersley, to Dave Stewart's MVP performance in the 1989 World Series, to the A's record-breaking 20-game winning streak in 2001.
+King broadcasted A's games for 25 seasons, beginning with the "Billy Ball" teams of the early 1980's, continuing with the "Bash Brothers" era that saw the A's make three consecutive World Series appearances from 1988-90 and concluding with the Giambi and Big Three (Hudson, Mulder and Zito) years that reaped four consecutive playoff appearances from 2000-03 and is depicted in the soon-to-be-released Moneyball movie.
+Over the years, King called so many great moments in baseball history, ranging from Rickey Henderson's record-setting single season and career stolen bases, to Kirk Gibson's improbable World Series home run off Dennis Eckersley, to Dave Stewart's MVP performance in the 1989 World Series, to the A's record-breaking 20-game winning streak in 2002.